dscardoso/dscardoso.github.io/_pages/about.md

 :

 Welfare analysis in SIMPLE
-:  _with Thomas Hertel and Srabashi Ray_
+:  _with Thomas Hertel, Srabashi Ray, and Iman Haqiqi_

-A global agricultural model calibrated to Baseline Projections :  _with Manuel Jimenez, Hao Xiong, Ji Yong Kwon, and Russell Hillberry_
+A global trade model calibrated to the USDA Baseline Agricultural Projections :  _with Manuel Jimenez, Hao Xiong, and Russell Hillberry_

 # Other Publications